Jason2Brownlee/blog/content/posts/my-pc-history.md

 Here's a first draft of my PC history:

-* XT or 286 (?), Dad's, early 1990s to about 1993.
+* XT (later a 286?), Dad's, early 1990s to about 1993.
 * 486 DX2/66 (?), Family's, 1995-ish?
-* Pentium 133Mhz, My first PC, circa 1996
+* Pentium 133Mhz, My first PC, circa 1996-ish
-* Pentium 266Mhz MMX, [Upgrade + 3DFX](/blog/posts/first-serious-pc/), circa 1997
+* Pentium 266Mhz MMX, [Upgrade + 3DFX](/blog/posts/first-serious-pc/), circa 1997-ish
 * Celeron 300A @450Mhz, [Gaming box](https://web.archive.org/web/20000601155757fw_/http://www.geocities.com/TimesSquare/Tower/8163/pc.html), circa 1999
-* AMD 1.?Ghz, Some kind of AMD and GForce video card?, circa 2000-2004
+* AMD 1.2Ghz, Some kind of AMD and GForce video card?, circa 2000-2004
 * Apple iBook, sold everything for a laptop, circa 2005-2008.
 * Apple iMac, first imac, 2008-2017
 * Apple iMac, Current Workstation, circa 2017-present

 Some details are solid, because I have hard evidence.
 Other's less so,

 I remember the first family PC was probably an XT, but could have been upgraded to a 286.
-It was the machine where I played a ton of wolf3d, commander keen, and all the 1980s and early 90s games.
+It was the machine where I played a ton of wolf3d, commander keen, and all the 1980s and early 90s games that dad had collected (pirated) over the years.
+I have strong memories from 1991 and 1992 of using this machine a ton on weekends.
+First batch programming too I think.
+I lost access to this box late 1993 I think.

 I recall a close friend getting a new PC in 1994 and all of going around to his house a lot to play games.
 It was a [Compaq Presario](https://en.wikipedia.org/wiki/Compaq_Presario) all built-in, everything in one unit, including speakers and monitor.
 It felt like every weekend we were all down there play games on that thing.
 It was probably a high-end 486, but I have no idea.